OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

   2. Prepare the uploaded bundle for a release to the internal test track.
   3. Sign into an internal tester account on a device, then launch your instant experience from either an external prepared link or via the `try now` button in the App store from the testers account.

-Now that you can test the app, check whether
+Now that you can test the app, check whether:

-//TODO: extend with what to test for
+- there are any data which require privacy controls and whether these controls are in place.
+- all communications are sufficiently secured.
+- when you need more functionalities, are the right security controls downloaded as well for these functionalities?

 ### Testing for Sensitive Functionality Exposure Through IPC